How to Handle Allergens in Gummy Supplement Production

 • Schedule large batches to minimize changeovers.

-• Implement comprehensive cleaning and validation procedures between runs to remove any allergen residue.
+• Implement thorough cleaning and validation procedures between runs to remove any allergen residue.

 3. Facility Design and Operational Controls

-• Separate storage areas for allergenic ingredients, with clear labeling.
+• Separate storage for allergenic ingredients, clearly labeled.

 • Controlled airflow to prevent powder dispersion.